raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 ### Closing Inactive DSO Sessions

-A client is NOT required to wait until the inactivity timeout timer expires before closing a DSO session.
+A client is NOT required to wait until the inactivity timeout expires before closing a DSO session.
 A client MAY close a DSO session at any time, at the client's discretion.
 If a client determines that it has no current or reasonably anticipated